bryanlimy/V1T/README.md

   ```bash
   conda activate sensorium
   ```
-- Install all dependencies (including CUDA and cuDNN) and packages with `setup.sh` script, works on both Linus and macOS.
-Note: if you are running Mac with Apple Silicon, the script will automatically install `tensorflow-macos` and `tensorflow-metal` for accelerated workload.
+- Install all dependencies and packages using `setup.sh` script.
+This script install CUDAToolKit and Apple Silicon version of PyTorch on supported machines.
   ```bash
   sh setup.sh
   ```